Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 U.S. citizens can apply for an eVisa online only through the Indian government’s website and will be sent an electronic visa that can then be printed out and presented at the time of entry into the country.
 You must have a passport with a validity of 6 months from the time of application.
 For the online application, you must upload an image of the photo/data page of your passport as well as a passport photo and pay the eVisa fee with either a credit card or via Paypal.

-On the official Indian government website, it says U.S. nationals can get eVisas good for 180 days, but multiple private service sites are saying you can only get the e-tourist visa valid for 30 days.
+On the official Indian government website, it says U.S. nationals can get eVisas good for 180 days.
 They take about 72 hours to process once you apply.
 You can apply as early as 120 days before you travel but no later than 4 days previously.
-The current eVisa available costs $25 and the longer versions were $41 to $82 when available.
+The shortest eVisa available costs $25 and the longer versions are $41 to $82.

 Securing a Vietnam Visa